Skip to main content

 only use the set of network resources allocated to the NRP.

-Based on the resource-aware segments defined in
+Based on the resource-aware SIDs defined in

 [I-D.ietf-spring-resource-aware-segments], a group of resource-aware

-SIDs can be allocated to represent the set of network segments of an
+SIDs can represent the set of network resources allocated to the NRP

-which participate in the NRP.
-These resource-aware SIDs can also
+on network nodes and links which participate in the NRP.
+These

-identify the network topological or functional instructions
+resource-aware SIDs can also identify the network topological or

-associated with the NRP.
+functional instructions associated with the NRP.

 The resource-aware SIDs may be allocated either by a centralized